0xt4i/DevOps-Interview-Questions/mock-interviews/README.md

 4. **Monitoring & Logging** – Observability, real-time feedback
 5. **Security (DevSecOps)** – Security integrated into SDLC

+#### Present

+Collaboration

+- One key principle of DevOps is collaboration.

+- This means breaking down the barriers between development and operations teams.

+- When these teams work together, they can deliver software faster and solve problems more efficiently.

+- For example, developers and IT staff can share knowledge and responsibilities, making deployments smoother.

+Automation

+- Another important principle is automation.

+- Automation refers to using tools to handle repetitive tasks, such as testing, deployment, or infrastructure setup.

+- This reduces human errors and saves time.

+- For instance, CI/CD pipelines automatically build and deploy code whenever changes are made.

+ Continuous Integration & Continuous Deployment (CI/CD)

+- The third principle is continuous integration and continuous deployment, often called CI/CD.

+- This means that new code is integrated and delivered to users regularly and automatically.

+- As a result, software updates are released faster and more reliably.

+- For example, with CI/CD, every time a developer pushes code, it is tested and deployed without manual intervention.

+Monitoring & Logging

+- Monitoring and logging is another key aspect.

+- This involves observing the system’s performance and keeping records of activities.

+- Monitoring helps detect and fix issues quickly.

+- For example, if a server goes down, monitoring tools can alert the team immediately.

+Security (DevSecOps)

+- The final principle is security, also known as DevSecOps.

+- Security must be integrated into every stage of software development, not just at the end.

+- This ensures that vulnerabilities are detected early.

+- For instance, automated security scans can check for problems whenever new code is added.

 ### **4. Explain the DevOps lifecycle.**

 #### **Answer:**